nnhsse202223/intelligent-grouping/README.md

 * Swapping groups on the seating chart is not functional, and the code outlined for saving the swap when it does happen is untested and likely does not work.
 ## Remaining User Stories
 * Refer to [Trello board](https://trello.com/b/sUZqzuqE/intelligent-grouping) for remaining user stories.
+## IMPORTANT
+### Development Server Deployment
+* When creating branch off of main, BE SURE to change the client id on line 7 in auth.js to the client id in the development .env file.
+* When pulling a development branch to main, BE SURE to change the client id back to the orignal client id.
+* (It would be worth the effort to use the .env on the production and development servers to no longer need these steps.)
 ### Production Server Deployment
 1. Create a new EC2 instance used on Ubuntu.
 2. Open ports for HTTP and HTTPS when walking through the EC2 wizard.